dorinmoldovan/swag/README.md

 ## Using SWAG

-1. swag.config - contains the project's configuration
+1. swag.config - contains the project's configuration.
-2. API_TYPE can be JENA or D2RQ
+2. API_TYPE can be JENA or D2RQ.
-3. The generated files will be saved at the location specified in the configuration
+3. The generated files will be saved at the location specified in the configuration.
-4. In the case D2RQ is used, an empty database with the specified name must already exist (the tables will be generated automatically)
+4. In the case D2RQ is used, an empty database with the specified name must already exist (the tables will be generated automatically).
-5. The package ro.tuc.dsrl.swag.model.diagnostic contains examples of how this API is used
+5. The package ro.tuc.dsrl.swag.model.diagnostic contains examples of how this API is used.

 ## Built With
 * [Maven](https://maven.apache.org/) - Dependency Management

 ## Authors

-Dorin Moldovan
-Claudia Pop
-Marcel Antal
-Tudor Cioara
-Ionut Anghel
-Ioan Salomie
+Dorin Moldovan & Claudia Pop & Marcel Antal & Tudor Cioara & Ionut Anghel & Ioan Salomie

 See more details about our research activity at the following link [DSRL](http://dsrl.coned.utcluj.ro/)